itsektionen/songlist/songs/194_Punsch_is_coming.md

 tags: [punsch, eng]
 ---

-Punsch is coming, Punsch is coming
+Punsch is coming,
+punsch is coming,
-Sweet and cool.
+sweet and cool.

+Glasses fogging,
-Glasses fogging, voices buzzing,
+voices buzzing,
-In our hall.
+in our hall.

-Skål to joyful mem’ries,
+Skål to joyful mem’ries!

-Skål to every spring,
+Skål to every spring

 No more sorrows will remain
 When punsch they bring.